opencast/opencast/docs/guides/admin/docs/configuration/trim-segments.md

 Adding trim segments would help resolve the issue of out of sync audio and video.

-The video from a network camera is encoded (e.g. H264) which means when data is captured it could be between key frames and therefore video and audio could be out of sync when it gets processed by ffmpeg.
+The video from a network camera is encoded (e.g. H264) which means when data is captured it could be between key frames and therefore video and audio could be out of sync when it gets processed by FFmpeg.

 Setting the Configuration
 -------------------------